lsst-sqre/sqr-015/index.rst

 writing, ``1.0``).  ``repository`` is the URL for the source of your project.
 If you want your microservice to be published on ``api.lsst.codes`` its source must be publicly available.
-We extremely strongly recommend hosting it on Github.
+We extremely strongly recommend hosting it on GitHub.

 The ``auth`` field is constrained.
 It must be one of ``none``, ``basic``, or ``bitly-proxy``.
-These represent the three choices available to the microservice for authentication to Github (we have standardized on Github as a canonical source of authentication data, since LSST is fairly fundamentally coupled to Github and it functions as a widely available OAuth2 provider):
+These represent the three choices available to the microservice for authentication to GitHub (we have standardized on GitHub as a canonical source of authentication data, since LSST is fairly fundamentally coupled to GitHub and it functions as a widely available OAuth2 provider):

  - ``none``: no authentication required.
  - ``basic``: HTTP Basic Auth.
-Typically used with a Github username and token, although if you didn't have two-factor authentication enabled at Github you could use a password here as well.
+Typically used with a GitHub username and token, although if you didn't have two-factor authentication enabled at GitHub you could use a password here as well.
  - ``bitly-proxy``: Authenticate through the Bitly OAuth2 proxy.
-   Typically used with a Github username and password, and basically converts two-factor authentication back into username-and-password authentication.
+   Typically used with a GitHub username and password, and basically converts two-factor authentication back into username-and-password authentication.

-The good news is, if you're writing in Python and your application is a Flask app, you don't need to implement the metadata route.
+The good news is, if you're writing in Python and your application is a `Flask <http://flask.pocoo.org/>`_  app, you don't need to implement the metadata route.
 Just use ``apikit``.

 Using apikit
 ------------

-The ``apikit`` module is documented at `github_apikit`_, but basically: it provides one module, `apikit`, which has two classes, :py:class:`apikit.APIFlask` and :py:class:`apikit.BackendError` and two
+The ``apikit`` module is documented at `github_apikit`_.  ``apikit`` has two classes: :py:class:`apikit.APIFlask` and :py:class:`apikit.BackendError`, and two functions:
-functions: ``set_flask_metadata()`` and ``add_metadata_route()``.
+``set_flask_metadata()`` and ``add_metadata_route()``.

-The :py:class:`apikit.APIFlask` class is what you should generally use: it is a sublclass of a Flask application (:py:class:`flask.Flask`) which already has metadata added and the route baked into it.
+The :py:class:`apikit.APIFlask` class is what you should generally use: it is a subclass of a Flask application (:py:class:`flask.Flask`) that already has metadata added and the route baked into it.

 If you have an existing Flask application, you might want to use ``apikit.set_flask_metadata()`` on that application rather than the :py:class:`apikit.APIFlask` class.
-You will find ``add_route_prefix()`` useful to add additional routes to the metadata, which is useful, for instance, for Kubernetes Ingress resources, which provide routing but not path rewriting, so it's your responsibility to make sure the metadata is available at ``/{{app_name}}/metadata`` as well as ``/metadata``.
+You will find ``add_route_prefix()`` useful to add additional routes to the metadata.
+That is helpful, for instance, for Kubernetes Ingress resources, which provide routing but not path rewriting, which makes it your responsibility to ensure the metadata is available at ``/{{app_name}}/metadata`` as well as ``/metadata``.